SUMMARY CMI

 Do not take a double dose to make up for the dose you missed.

-If you use too much Imatinib GH
+If you take too much Imatinib GH

 You should immediately: